nosovicki/gog/README.md

 * Expressions are separated by parentheses

 That's all.
 As you can see, no rules about the order of tokens.
-This is because GOG is build around polynotational semantics.
-The idea of polynotational semantics is that languages have three main types of notation:
+This is because GOG uses polynotational semantics.
+The idea of polynotational semantics is simple.
+Languages have three main types of notation:

 * Prefix notation: `func(arg1, arg2, arg3)`
 * Infix notation: `x = 2 + 2 * 3`